Talk to the Hand …

 3. Flaunt your lack of knowledge

-The only thing teenagers like more than being able to show off what they know, is being able to show off they know something adults don’t.
+The only thing teenagers like more than being able to show off what they know, is being able to show off they know something that adults don’t.
 I just need to listen.
 Giving teens permission to be the expert on subject matter is an excellent way to get them participating.
 I asked my Budmouth mentee to teach me how to film a Vlog..

 4. Debate Opinions